KernelCaleb/Kustonomicon/Queries/Azure Activity/AzActivity-ST_PublicAccessEnabledOnStorageAccount.md

 # Azure Activity: Public Access Enabled on Storage Account

 ### Description
 This query uses the AzureActivity table to detect when a request is made to enable public access to a storage account.
 While this should not be a problem in 2025, and you should have Azure Policy in place to prevent this.
 It is still possible for an exception to be made and the policy bypassed.
-This query can help catch a misconfiguration before it becomes an incident.

 ### Query
 ```kql